Charmunks/airlua/README.md

 ```
 Note: for installation with luarocks, use "airtable-lua" instead of airtable for imports

+Also, make sure to set AIRTABLE_API_KEY in your .env

 ## Progress

 | Type |  Percent | Completed |